-Case-control comparisons will then be run to compare each patient's PMI against control performance.
-These comparisons will be based on Crawford and Howell's modified t-test; or, if covariates are included, we will use the updated test of deficit.
-The individual tests will be one-tailed, with an alpha level set to 0.025, in order to constrain per-patient alpha level (across the two sides) to 0.05.
-If a patient shows a deficit on either side that would meet the unadjusted criterion (0.05), but not the adjusted criterion (0.025), they will be classified as showing borderline peripheral misreaching.
+Case-control comparisons will then be run to compare each patient's PMI against control performance on each side of space.
+These comparisons will be based on Crawford and Howell's 15 modified t-test; or, if covariates are included, we will use the Bayesian Test of Deficit with covariates.
+16 The individual tests will be one-tailed, with an alpha level set to 0.025, in order to constrain per-patient alpha level (across the two sides) to 0.05.
+If a patient shows a deficit on either side that meets the adjusted criterion (0.025), they will be classified as showing periperheral misreaching.
+If a patient shows a deficit on either side that would meet the unadjusted criterion (0.05), but not the adjusted criterion, they will be classified as showing borderline peripheral misreaching.

 Finally, a binomial test will test whether the rate of observed peripheral misreaching exceeds the rate expected by chance (ie, the per-patient adjusted alpha level of 0.05).
 A significant outcome (p<0.05) for either patient group will indicate that peripheral misreaching is a feature of this patient group.
 The observed rate of peripheral misreaching will provide an estimate of how common it is.
 We will run a further analysis including borderline cases and compare the rate of peripheral misreaching in each patient group against the appropriate chance level of 0.10.